 This Harmonised European Standard (EN) has been produced by ETSI Technical Committee Human Factors (HF), and the eAccessibility Joint Working Group (JWG) of CEN/CENELEC/ETSI.

+EN 301 549 was originally produced under Mandate M 376 and intended for procurement of ICT.

-The present document has been prepared under the Commission's standardisation request C(2017) 2585 final [i.27] to provide one voluntary means of conforming to the essential requirements of Directive 2016/2102 [i.28] on the accessibility of the websites and mobile applications of public sector bodies.
+This revision to EN 301 549 has been prepared under the Commission's standardisation request C(2017) 2585 final [i.27] to provide one voluntary means of conforming to the essential requirements of Directive 2016/2102 [i.28] on the accessibility of the websites and mobile applications of public sector bodies.The minimum requirements of the European Web Accessibility Directive (Directive 2016/2102) are explicitly detailed in Annex A.

+The present document contains a wide range of requirements to cover a variety of ICT solutions.
+There are for example requirements on function, physical characteristics and software.
+It is suitable for procuring, testing, planning, maintaining or reporting on accessibility.

-Once the present document is cited in the Official Journal of the European Union under that Directive, compliance with the normative clauses of the present document given in tables A.1 and A.2 confers, within the limits of the scope of the present document, a presumption of conformity with the corresponding essential requirements of that Directive and associated EFTA regulations.
+Once the present document is cited in the Official Journal of the European Union under Directive 2016/2102, conformance with the normative clauses of the present document given in tables A.1 and A.2 confers, within the limits of the scope of the present document, a presumption of conformity with the corresponding essential requirements of that Directive and associated EFTA regulations.

-The present document has been developed from ETSI EN 301 549 [i.29] V1.1.2 (2015-04).
-The changes are limited to those necessary to comply with the requirements of a Harmonised Standard, inclusion of requirements for mobile applications, updating to reflect the state of the art in W3C WCAG, updating of clause 6.1, and corrections of errors.
+The present document has been developed from ETSI EN 301 549 [i.29] V2.1.2 (2018-08).